NekoUwUGamerfnf/MixedGame/ReadMe.txt

 TacticalReplace_Init()：Disable melee, hold melee to switch offhand type, hold use to switch main weapon type

-flipside_init(): From PeePee, flipside with better behavior( may not support controllers, will change it )
+flipside_enabled_init(): From PeePee, flipside with better behavior( may not support controllers, will change it )

 TauntRandom_Init(): Press melee to do a taunt( unfinished )